waughsh/waughsh.github.io/_posts/2018-11-13-a-computational-theory-of-discourse.md

 $$
 \mathbb{E}[c_s | w \in s] = \mathbb{E}[\mathbb{E}[c_s | s = w_1...w...w_n | w \in s]]
 $$
+This step is by "iterated expectation" or "law of total expectation".
+And the following step to show the pdf (probability density function) of $c|w$ is straightforward.
+The paper mentioned/set up the following equality that we can substitute: $Z_c \approx Z \exp()$

 ### Application to Word Senses